Free Speech in Society

 Fear of a loss of control usually results in overt censorship.
 There are several forms of overt censorship, including the following:

 Fear that values will be undermined often results in more subtle forms of censorship in addition to all of the above.
 Two examples of this type of censorship are illustrated by the following hypothetical case.
 There is an organisation representing a group of people who have significantly greater difficulty coping with day-to-day living than most members of society.
-The organisation produces a page for local newspaper, which includes letters from members of the group.
+The organisation produces a page for a local newspaper, which includes letters from members of the group.
 One or two of the letters complain that the group is treated unfairly and its members would fare better if some of the funds allocated to more popular causes were available to them.
 They also complain that the activities of members of other groups are making life even more difficult for them.
 There is a reaction from two quarters.
 The government funded body responsible for awarding grants to disadvantaged groups threatens to terminate its funding for the organisation and a body representing the interests of the cited groups threatens to take the organisation to court.
 This is censorship by intimidation.
 It does not matter whether or not there is offence in the published letters.
 The censorship prevents the community as a whole from finding out what people think and dealing with it in an appropriate and responsible way.

 One of the problems associated with representing the interests of a disadvantaged group is that the interests of the group become paramount and any infringement of their rights is seen as unfair and unjust.
 This can lead to confrontation and win-lose situations between two or more groups, both of which are justly needy of support and help.
 Indeed, where prejudice exists within society , those who hold the prejudice can be considered as requiring some form of special help.
 It is simply no use trying to suppress prejudice with censorship; its root causes must be addressed, whether they are due to ignorance, jealousy or fear.
 There is nothing to be gained by upholding rights if they are not accompanied by responsibilities.
-Otherwise the result is a slanging match, as though the two groups were demonstrating out on the streets, both trying to shout down the other.
+Otherwise the result is a slanging match, as though the two groups were demonstrating out on the streets, each trying to shout down the other.
 In the end this causes deeper-seated prejudice and even hatred.
 It is clear that this will not contribute to the elimination of prejudice and injustice.